We request NOT to leave medical information on this site. Thank you!

 Effective Treatments for Cervical Disc Degeneration

-Neck pain can be extremely debilitating — not only does the discomfort cause problems, you can lose range of motion, which affects everything from how you see to how you sleep.
+Neck pain can be extremely debilitating — not only does the discomfort cause problems, but you can lose range of motion, which affects everything from how you see to how you sleep.
 In many cases, neck pain is caused by degenerative disc disease, which is a problem that gets worse, rarely better, if left untreated.

 To halt the progression of your cervical disc degeneration and to restore pain-free movement in your neck, the team at Texas Spine Consultants, including Dr. Michael Ware Hennessy, offers a wide range of solutions.